Please review all of our available details on our website prior to registering:

-- If you have high school marks from before, certain credits my be carried forward.
+- If you have previously earned high school marks, certain credits may be carried forward.

 - You may also receive credit through the recognition of prior learning.
-Did you know that 25 per cent of Manitoba have not finish high school.
+Did you know that 25 per cent of Manitobans have not finished high school?

 - At your registration interview, a form will be completed to determine how you will

 proceed towards your Mature Student Diploma.
 The form shows which